Skip to content

 Ty Tabor / King’s X tone

-One of the more legendary users of the Lab Series amps was Ty Tabor from King’s X. His tone on the first four albums (Out of the Silent Planet, Gretchen Goes to Nebraska, Faith Hope Love, and King’s X) was drooled over by many a guitarist starting in the early 1990s, but he kept his recipe a secret until 1996, a few years after he had completely changed his rig for their album Dogman (1994).
+One of the more legendary users of the Lab Series amps was Ty Tabor from King’s X. Guitarists still salivate over his tone on the band’s first four albums (Out of the Silent Planet, Gretchen Goes to Nebraska, Faith Hope Love, and King’s X), but he kept his recipe a secret until 1996, a few years after he had completely changed his rig for their fifth album Dogman (1994).

-Ty spilled the beans in a Guitar Player interview:
+Ty spilled the beans in a Guitar Player interview in May ’96:

 • Fender Elite Stratocaster (circa 1983-1985; has an onboard preamp with mid boost, a precursor to the Eric Clapton Strat)